petazeta/youronlineshop/docs/cart.md

 ## Implementation

 Cart implementation elements are:
+- Shop/Cartmixin.mjs:
-- Cart module (It contains the class Cart)
+  - It contains the class Cart
-- Money module (Money formatting)
+  - It contains sumTotal function
+- context__main/Shop/cart.mjs: Contexted version.
+Main functions: CartBoxView (cart container) and SetCartIcon (button) for body.mjs.
-- Specific templates: carticon, cartbox, cartboxtitle, cartboxckout and itemlist.
+- Specific templates: cartbox, itemlist.
 - Templates itemlistpicture and itempicturelarge contain the add item to cart button.

-We start at body template by launching carticon and cartbox.
-The first one is the button to show the cart.
-Cartbox is the cart continer.

-## Cart module
+## Cart class

-Cart class is a extended [Linker](linkerfmwk.md) with [observable](observerpattern.md) facilities (To send notifications to [reports](statistics.md)).
-Cart children are the cart items.
-When the user adds a item to the cart, cart adds a new cart item which props are "id" and "quantity".
+Cart class is descendent from [Node](linker.md).
+Cart has one relationship wich children are the cart items.
+When the user adds a item to the cart, cart adds a new cart item (it is just a single Node) which props are "id" and "quantity".
 It attachs also the item object to the cart not as a "prop" but directly in the object (as a property) with the name item.
-Cart main method "addItem" checks if the item is already in the cart and in that case it sums the quantity.
+Cart method "addItem" checks if the item is already in the cart and in that case it sums the quantity.

 ## Checkout